Joe Pritchard (footballer, born 1996): Oldham Athletic

 On 4 February 2025, Pritchard joined National League side Oldham Athletic on a short-term deal until the end of the season.
-During the 2024/25 season, Pritchard scored 4 goals.
-His first goal secured a point for Oldham in a 2-2 draw away at Dagenham and Redbridge, with his second came by way of a penalty kick away to Tamworth, also earning Latic's a 1-1 draw.
-His other 2 goals for the club came in the National League playoffs, the first sealing the win with the 4th goal against Halifax Town in a 4-0 home victory in the playoff eliminator round and the second wrapping up a 3-0 win in the semi-final away against York City securing Oldham's first visit to Wembley in over 30 years.
+During the 2024–25 season, Pritchard scored four goals.
+His first goal secured a point for Oldham in a 2–2 draw away at Dagenham and Redbridge, with his second came by way of a penalty kick away to Tamworth, also earning Latic's a 1–1 draw.
+His other two goals for the club came in the National League playoffs, the first sealing the win with the 4th goal against Halifax Town in a 4–0 home victory in the playoff eliminator round and the second wrapping up a 3–0 win in the semi-final away against York City securing Oldham's first visit to Wembley in over 30 years.

+Rochdale

+He joined Rochdale at the start of the 2025–26 season.
+He played their first four games before suffering a major injury only returning in November 2025.
+He got his first assist for the club against Everton U21's which was his first game back since returning from injury.
+On 18 May 2026, the club announced it was releasing him.

+Radcliffe

+On 22 August 2026, Pritchard joined National League North club Radcliffe on an initial one-year deal.